deldersveld/rDataTable/README.md

 rDataTable is an open-source project available under the MIT license.
 Feel free to fork, develop, and submit a pull request if you have changes or fixes.

 Particular areas of need include:
-* Adding Format options so that users can customize items such as default records per page, etc.
+* Adding additional Format options so that users can customize items.
 * Determining if there is a way to easily obtain Power BI's data formats such as Currency and Percentage and apply that in R visuals like rDataTable
 * Error handling
 * Testing on Safari and Android